by Saigh Kym Lambert and yes,

 [W/V]OR EE [gh]an (The "O" is short when spelled "Mor" and only

-out so "g" in words is read as the Middle or Modern Irish "gh," that is
+is never hard, it woudl read as the Middle or Modern Irish "gh," that

 is a voiced velar